-In 2016, she was chosen as the winner of the prestigious Sir Peter Ustinov Television Scriptwriting Award, awarded by the International Emmys Foundation.
-She was recently included on the 2016 Inside Film List as one of the Australian screen industry’s ‘Rising Talents,’ and was also chosen as one of the inaugural recipients of Scripted Ink funding, for a placement in the script department on acclaimed television show Wentworth.
-She is represented by Dayne Kelly at RGM.
+In 2016, she was chosen as the winner of the prestigious Sir Peter Ustinov Television Scriptwriting Award, awarded by the International Emmys Foundation, and she was recently included on the 2016 Inside Film List as one of the Australian screen industry’s ‘Rising Talents’.

 Catherine’s work has been shortlisted for many other national and international awards.
 Her sci-fi thriller feature Driven was a Semifinalist in the 2016 Academy Nicholl Screenwriting Awards, a Finalist in the 2016 PAGE International Screenwriting Awards, and was also nominated for the Lorne Film Festival’s $10,000 Screenwriting Award.